tardate/LittleArduinoProjects/Electronics101/Displays/Lcd3Digit/README.md

 [register configuration](https://exploreembedded.com/wiki/AVR_I/O_Register_Configuration)
 of the DDRx and PORTx registers.

-So instead of using the sndard AVR functions, it is much easier and efficient (though perhaps a little more opaque) to simply update the 4 registers of concern: DDRB, DDRC, PORTB, PORTC.
+So instead of using the standard AVR functions, it is much easier and efficient (though perhaps a little more opaque) to simply update the 4 registers of concern: DDRB, DDRC, PORTB, PORTC.

 I haven't implemented this version (yet).